fattymango/Tic-Tac-Toe/README.md

 ## How to play
 1. Make sure you've opened **main.exe**
-2. The game will ask you what player you would be X or O, you can answer that by typing Y for yes and N for no :
+2. The game will ask you what player you would like to choose (X or O) :
 <br>
 <p align="center">
 <img src="/imgs/xo.png" width="350" >